apache/maven-site/content/markdown/guides/introduction/introduction-to-profiles.md

 mvn -Denv=production integration-test
 ```

  will not do a successful build.
 Why?
 Because, the resulting non-interpolated literal value of `$\{appserver.home\}` will not be a valid path for deploying and testing your web application.
 We haven't considered the case for the production environment when writing our profiles.
-The "production" environment (env\=production), along with "test" and possibly even "local" constitute a natural set of target environments for which we may want to build the integration-test lifecycle phase.
+The "production" environment (env=production), along with "test" and possibly even "local" constitute a natural set of target environments for which we may want to build the integration-test lifecycle phase.
 The incomplete specification of this natural set means we have effectively limited our valid target environments to the development environment.
 Your teammates - and probably your manager - will not see the humor in this.
 When you construct profiles to handle cases such as these, be sure to address the entire set of target permutations.

  As a quick aside, it's possible for user-specific profiles to act in a similar way.
 This means that profiles for handling different environments which are keyed to the user can act up when the team adds a new developer.
 While I suppose this _could_ act as useful training for the newbie, it just wouldn't be nice to throw them to the wolves in this way.
 Again, be sure to think of the _whole_ set of profiles.